Mei long: Description

 Size of the holotype, compared to a human.

 Mei is a troodontid, a group of small, bird-like, gracile maniraptorans.
 All troodontids have many unique features of the skull, such as closely spaced teeth in the lower jaw, and large numbers of teeth.
 Troodontids have sickle-claws and raptorial hands, and some of the highest non-avian encephalization quotients, meaning they were behaviourally advanced and had keen senses.

 The type fossil is a young juvenile about 53 cm long, complete and exceptionally well preserved in three-dimensional detail, with the snout nestled beneath one of the forelimbs and the legs neatly folded beneath the body, similar to the roosting position of modern birds.
-This posture provides another behavioral link between birds and dinosaurs.
+This posture provides another behavioral link between birds and other dinosaurs.
 The chemistry of the matrix stone and the resting pose indicate the living animal was probably buried instantly in volcanic ash.
 A second specimen, DNHM D2154, was also preserved in a sleeping posture.
 Although DNHM D2154 exhibits several juvenile-like features including free cervical ribs, unfused frontals and nasals, and a short snouted skull, other attributes, full fusion of all neurocentral synostoses and the sacrum, and dense exteriors to cortical bone, suggest a small, mature individual.
 Microscopic examination of tibia and fibula histology confirms maturity and suggests an individual greater than two years old with slowed growth.
 Mei is notable as a distinct species of troodontid based on several unique features, including extremely large nares.
 It is most closely related to the troodontid Sinovenator, which places it near the base of the troodontid (bird like) family.

 As a basal troodontid, unlike advanced troodontids, it has a bird like hip structure shared with many advanced maniraptorans.